LateNightComputing/LateNightComputing.github.io/about.md

 permalink: /about/
 ---

 Late Night Computing is a group dedicated to all things invloving weird machines.
-If you are looking for a CTF team, feel free to contact us.
+If you are looking for a CTF team, feel free to send us an email.
+Please include your name/handle and a breif description of what interest you.

-### Contact me
+### Contact Information

 [latenightcomputingnetwork@gmail.com](mailto:latenightcomputingnetwork@gmail.com)